 Today begins what I hope will be posting of several backlogged shows over the coming few days.
 My apologies for the delay, but I can assure you that its been for good reasons involving students, advocacy, writing deadlines and a deep desire to maintain contact with my wife and children.

 So here we go.
-I’m pleased to post Show # 217, July 16, my interview with back in 2008 discussing his terrific book Glut, has written a fascinating biography of the heretofore forgotten information utopian named Paul Otlet.
+I’m pleased to post Show # 217, July 16, my interview with Alex Wright, author of Cataloging the World: Paul Otlet and the Birth of the Information Age.
+Alex, who was previously on the show back in 2008 discussing his terrific book Glut, has written a fascinating biography of the heretofore forgotten information utopian named Paul Otlet.
 Otlet’s vision for a catalog of all of the world’s information is both inspiring and admirable, given his efforts spanned the first half of the twentieth century.
 In our interview, we discussed Otlet and his relevance to today’s issues involving information access, filtering and systems.
 As before, I greatly enjoyed our discussion and Alex’s work.